Field-driven Reversal Models in Artificial Spin Ice: Inter-island Coupling and Emergent Anisotropy

 \section{Inter-island Coupling and Emergent Anisotropy}

 In ASI tilings, the dipolar fields from other islands comprise effective fields that may give rise to anisotropies in the collective behavior.
 Whether global array anisotropies exist depends on anisotropy of the individual islands and the symmetry of the array formed by them.
-In the pinwheel geometry, there exists an anisotropy that is misaligned with the geometrical axis, in part due to end-states of the constituent islands, and this changes depending on the array edge termination, whereas, for the square geometry, end-states give rise to a degree of frustration, but the arrays do not show any misaligned anisotropy axis.~\cite{Paterson_2019_PRB_pinwheel_FM} As a consequence, we focus here on the pinwheel unit formed from four islands, for which we need only consider one island from each sub-lattice due to the symmetry of the system.
+In the pinwheel geometry, there exists an anisotropy that is misaligned with the geometrical axis, in part due to end-states of the constituent islands, and this changes depending on the array edge termination, whereas, for the square geometry, end-states give rise to a degree of frustration, but the arrays do not show any misalignment of the anisotropy axis.~\cite{Paterson_2019_PRB_pinwheel_FM} As a consequence, we focus here on the pinwheel structure.
+We begin by looking at the unit formed from four islands, for which we need only consider one island from each sub-lattice due to the symmetry of the system (larger arrays are considered later).

-Figure~\ref{fig:pw_unit_astroid} shows two sets of astroids for two islands of a pinwheel unit for the three different models considered, one set without any coupling (thin lines) and one set with coupling (thick lines).
+\textbf{Figure~\ref{fig:pw_unit_astroid}} shows two sets of astroids for two islands of a pinwheel unit for the three different models considered, one set without any coupling (thin lines) and one set with coupling (thick lines).
 In all models, when the islands are uncoupled, the astroids cross at applied field angles of 45$^{\mathrm{o}}$, as expected, and at very similar $H_c$ values.
-For the MM model [Figure~\ref{fig:pw_unit_astroid}(c)], coupling between islands causes three effects: $H_c$ reduces in magnitude; the astroids snap together over a range of angles, $\Delta \theta_c$, of 16.0$^{\mathrm{o}}$ where the coupling is strong; and the field angle at which the astroids intersect and where $H_c$ is maximal is misaligned from the geometrical axis.
+For the MM model [Figure~\ref{fig:pw_unit_astroid}(c)], coupling between islands causes three effects: $H_c$ reduces in magnitude; the astroids snap together over a range of angles, $\Delta \theta_c$, of 16.0$^{\mathrm{o}}$ where the coupling is strong (these regions are marked by a yellow background); and the field angle at which the astroids intersect and where $H_c$ is maximal is misaligned from the geometrical axis.
 This offset in angle, $\Delta \theta_A = +4.5^{\mathrm{o}}$, defines the anisotropy axis of the array.
-This property in larger arrays is discussed later with reference to Figure~\ref{fig:sw_sqo_pw_h_nets}.
+This property in larger arrays is discussed later with reference to \textbf{Figure~\ref{fig:sw_sqo_pw_h_nets}}.
+For all models, the schematics on the right of the figure display the configuration with the field applied at the anisotropy axis.

 For the PD and SW-PD models, the dipolar field magnitude and angle from each macrospin is unaffected by the field applied to it.
 This is one of the greatest weaknesses of the models, but it also allows us to easily examine them analytically.
 For the PD model, the biasing of the energy barrier (in Joules) of each island in the four island unit, $-\bm{M} \cdot \bm{H}$, from the dipolar field from all other islands, $H_{dip}$, is identical: